lhmet/r-bio.github.io/intro-git-rstudio.md

 your project.

-Branching is particularly important with Git as it is the mechanism that is used heavily when you are collaborating to external projects (projects you are not directly involved with).
+Branching is particularly important with Git as it is the mechanism that is used when you are collaborating to external projects (projects you are not directly involved with).

 RStudio can't create branches directly, so you need to either: